Batiste32/7Doigts-GenAI-RT/README.md

 python main.py
 ```

 An input field should appear, asking for a model path.
 This is where the models will be (down)loaded.
 It should only ask this once as this path will be set as a system environment variable.
 Current path will also be written in the config file.
+To make sure it has taken effect, you should restart the program.

 ### Main Interface